 How are wrongful death settlements paid out?

-In general, wrongful death settlements are paid in either (a) a lump sum payment to the Claimants or (b) periodic payments are made over a period of time based on a structured settlement.
-Whether or not the settlement will be lump sum or structured deals with many factors.
+In general, wrongful death settlements are paid in either (a) a lump sum payment to the Claimants or (b) periodic payments are made over a period of time-based on a structured settlement.
+Whether or not the settlement will be a lump sum or structured deals with many factors.

 These statutes state as follows create the following order of priority: (a) surviving spouse; (b) surviving children; (c) surviving parent; and, (d) the administrator of the estate.
 The statutes read as follows:

 - “The surviving spouse or, if there is no surviving spouse, a child or children, either minor or sui juris, may recover for the homicide of the spouse or parent the full value of the life of the decedent, as shown by the evidence.”

 - “If [a] deceased child does not leave a spouse or child, the right of recovery shall be in the parent or parents….”